gokulkrishh/task-runner/README.md

 =========================

     1. gulp<space>zip           -- To create a zip folder of your development
-    2. gulp<space>html          -- To concat and minify(production mode)
+    2. gulp<space>html          -- To copy html files to build/
-    3. gulp<space>css           -- To convert sass to css and concat to one single file
+    3. gulp<space>css           -- To convert sass to css and concat into one single file
-    4. gulp<space>scripts       -- To lint and concat to one single file
+    4. gulp<space>scripts       -- To lint and concat into one single file
     5. gulp<space>img-min       -- To minify image files
     6. gulp<space>concat-bower  -- To concat all bower dependencies in one single file
     7. gulp<space>watch         -- To watch all file changes and do all above tasks